Sharyl Attkisson

-Sharyl Attkisson (born 1961) is an American journalist and television correspondent.
+Sharyl Attkisson (born January 26, 1961) is an American journalist and television correspondent.
 She hosts the Sinclair Broadcast Group TV show Full Measure with Sharyl Attkisson.

 Attkisson is a five-time Emmy Award winner, and a Radio Television Digital News Association (RTNDA) Edward R. Murrow Award recipient.
-She was formerly an investigative correspondent in the Washington bureau for CBS News and a substitute anchor for the CBS Evening News and then went to The Daily Signal, a conservative political news website.
+She was formerly an investigative correspondent in the Washington bureau for CBS News and a substitute anchor for the CBS Evening News and then went to The Daily Signal, a news feed from think tank The Heritage Foundation.

-Attkisson resigned from CBS News on in 2014, after 21 years with the network.
+Attkisson resigned from CBS News in 2014, after 21 years with the network.
 She later wrote the book Stonewalled, in which she alleged that CBS News failed to give sufficient coverage of Barack Obama controversies, such as the 2012 Benghazi attack.
 Attkisson has received criticism for publishing stories suggesting a possible link between vaccines and autism, a claim that has been rejected by the scientific community.

 Early life and education

 Attkisson, née Thompson, was born in Sarasota, Florida, into a family of seven children.
 She attended Wilkinson Elementary and Riverview High School.
 Her father was a lawyer, but she spent most of her life with her stepfather, an orthopedic surgeon.
 Attkisson attended the University of Florida, graduating in 1982 with a degree in broadcast journalism from the College of Journalism and Communications.